Brookside, Telford

-Brookside is a housing estate and borough and parish council ward in Telford, Shropshire, England.
-The original settlement of Brookside is a Radburn estate built in the early 1970s as part of the development of Telford New Town and is entirely within the confines of Brookside Avenue, a 1.7 mile ring road.
+Brookside is a housing estate and suburb of Telford in the Telford and Wrekin borough of Shropshire, England.
+The original settlement of Brookside is a Radburn estate built in the early 1970s as part of the development of Telford New Town and is entirely within the confines of Brookside Avenue.
 Significant development has taken place around the outside of Brookside Avenue since the estate was built, the majority of which is part of Stirchley Park but falls within the Brookside ward for both Telford and Wrekin Council and Stirchley and Brookside Parish Council.

 History

 There is little recorded history of Brookside given its relative unimportance compared to neighbouring Stirchley with its ancient manor and historic church.
 The Brookside area was farm land prior to development of the Brookside estate.
 In the 1970s a housing estate was built on the farm land which was named Brookside, a reference to it being situated alongside the Mad Brook (more accurately, Made Brook which gives the nearby town of Madeley its name).

 A deserted medieval settlement named Oulmeyre was recorded in the 13th century near Holmer Lake which was part of the Brookside parish council ward until boundary changes in 2015 created a new Holmer Lake ward.